-On the day of a regular meeting of the City Council, the City Clerk shall sign up persons interested in speaking during the time designated as Public Commentary as follows:
+On the day of a regular Council meeting, the City Clerk shall sign up persons interested in speaking during the time designated as Public Commentary as follows:

-- a.
-Between 8 a.m. and 4 p.m. the clerk shall accept requests to sign up for Public Commentary.
+- (1) Between 8 a.m. and 4 p.m. the City Clerk shall accept requests to sign up for Public Commentary.
 Prior to the meeting, the City Clerk will create an ordered list of speakers by priority group.
 All speakers within each priority group will be placed in random order by the City Clerk (using a randomization tool).
-Priority groups shall be as follows, in order: - Persons wishing to address Council on agenda items who have not spoken at the previous two meetings. - Other persons wishing to address Council on agenda items. - Persons wishing to address Council on items not on the agenda who have not spoken at the previous two meetings. - Persons wishing to address Council on any other matter.

-b.
-Between 4 p.m. and 5 p.m. on the day of a meeting, the City Clerk shall accept any additional requests to sign up for Public Commentary and shall place each of these speakers at the end of the applicable priority group list in the order received.
+Priority groups shall be as follows, in order: - (a) Persons wishing to address Council on agenda items who have not signed up for Public Commentary at the previous two meetings. - (b) Other persons wishing to address Council on agenda items. - (c) Persons wishing to address Council on items not on the agenda who have not signed up for Public Commentary at the previous two meetings. - (d) Persons wishing to address Council on any other matter. - (2) Between 4 p.m. and 5 p.m. on the day of a regular Council meeting, the City Clerk shall accept any additional requests to sign up for Public Commentary and shall place each of these speakers at the end of the applicable priority group list in the order received.

-There shall be no overall time limit of 45 minutes for Public Commentary during Special Sessions of the Council.
+During a special Council meeting, there shall be no advance sign-up and no overall time limit of 45 minutes for Public Commentary.